 North York General Hospital (Branson Site), 555 Finch Avenue, North Entrance: 8 am to 8 pm, seven days a week.
 Use the North Entrance.
 This location is available for Walk-In appointments.
 Last registration at 7:45 pm.

-It’s not too late to get your flu shot.
-You are much more likely to get a flu that is not COVID-19.
-The 2019-20 flu shot contains a number of antigens that stimulate an immune response to the most commonly expected viruses for the current flu season.
-If you have flu-like symptoms, the doctor will ask you if you have had this year’s flu shot.
-This will help them quickly rule out viruses included in the 2019-20 flu shot.
+The flu shot offered in doctors’ offices, public health units and pharmacies contains a number of antigens that stimulate an immune response to the most commonly expected viruses for the current flu season.
+If you have symptoms of influenza and were vaccinated this year, the doctor can quickly rule out viruses included in the current flu shot.

-If you have a provincial health card, you can get your free flu shot from a doctor or nurse practitioner, at some local public health units, or at participating pharmacies.
-International students can get a free flu shot by visiting a local community health centre, including:
+If you have a provincial health card, you can get your free flu shot from a doctor or nurse practitioner, at participating pharmacies or at some local public health units (Public Health Unit Locator).

 Avoid reading fake news.
 The College will continually update its website and provide the College community with the most reliable and current information from official providers including city, provincial and federal health agencies and the World Health Organization.
 If you want to read more on your own, follow credible online resources only.
 We suggest: